Burnout Assessment

 Burnout Assessment Tools Compared

 MBI is the criterion standard but proprietary.
 OLBI, CBI, and BAT are validated, free alternatives.
-Choosing the right tool depends on your context (healthcare, education, general workforce) and scoring requirements.
+Choosing the right tool depends on your context (healthcare, education, general workforce) and whether a licensing fee is acceptable.

 Warning Signs of Burnout